Department: Pathobiology & Population Sciences

 Karen teaches veterinary and animal ethics topics across the BVetMed/BVSc curriculum, and is module leader of Animals in Human Society, in year three Biosciences.

-She is also an academic tutor for veterinary undergraduates and supervises undergraduate research students,
+She is also an academic tutor for veterinary undergraduates and supervises undergraduate research students.

 Karen works with clinicians to research veterinary-client-patient relationships and on ethical training and understanding to improve veterinarian mental health.

-Karen continues to work closely with animal welfare organisations as a consultant, educator, committee member and trustee, and regularly acts as an invited speaker at national and international companion animal welfare meetings and conferences.
+Karen continues to work closely with animal welfare organisations as a consultant, educator, committee member and trustee, and regularly acts as an invited speaker at national and international animal welfare meetings and conferences.

 She has appeared in numerous media, including live national tv (This Morning, ITV news), live and recorded local and national radio (BBC regional, BBC 4, All in the Mind), podcasts (Veterinary Ramblings) and print media (The Guardian, CP Clinic), usually talking about cats.
 She has run training courses and lectures on feline shelter medicine, animal welfare and ethics for national and international audiences through the Dogs Trust International Training Program, Sudanese veterinary animal welfare, Estonia animal shelters conference, International Companion Animal Welfare Conferences and the Association of Dogs and Cats Homes.